riansap/riansap/README.md

 ## 🤝 Let’s Collaborate!

-Have an exciting project, idea, or just want to say hi?
+Have an exciting project, or idea, or just want to say hi?
-I'm open for freelance, collaboration, and open-source contribution.
+I'm open to freelance, collaboration, and open-source contributions.

 📬 **Drop me a message:** [rianrrsaputra.business@gmail.com](mailto:rianrrsaputra.business@gmail.com)